 Before you start, backup your SonarQube Database.
 Upgrade problems are rare, but you'll want the backup if anything does happen.

-Install the plugins compatible with your version of SonarQube.
+Manually install the non-default plugins that compatible with your version of SonarQube.
 Use the Compatibility Matrix to ensure that the versions you install are compatible with your server version.
-Note that simply copying plugins from the old server to the new is not recommended; incompatible plugins could cause startup errors.
+Note that the most recent versions of all SonarSource code analyzers available in your edition are installed by default.
+Simply copying plugins from the old server to the new is not recommended; incompatible or duplicate plugins could cause startup errors.

 Update the contents of sonar.properties and wrapper.conf files (in $NEW_SONARQUBE_HOME/conf) with the settings of the related files in the OLD_SONARQUBE_HOME/conf directory (web server URL, database, ldap settings, etc.).
 Do not copy-paste the old files.